absmach/magistrala-docs/docs/blogs/user-guide.md

 - Channel Management: Configure and manage channels for data communication within the domain.
 - Domain Management: Handle domain-specific settings and configurations.

-For more detailed information on these operations, refer to the [Magistrala CLI Documentation](https://docs.magistrala.abstractmachines.fr/cli/).
+For more detailed information on these operations, refer to the [SuperMQ CLI Documentation](https://docs.magistrala.abstractmachines.fr/cli/).
 Let us go through some of the operations.

 - Create a thing (device):